Francis Moran (cardinal): Cardinal

 Moran was personally chosen and promoted by Pope Leo XIII to head the Archdiocese of Sydney – a clear policy departure from the previous English Benedictine incumbents (Polding and Vaughan) who were experiencing tension leading the predominantly Irish-Australian Catholics.
-In the archbishop's farewell audience with Leo XIII, it was evident that the intrigues of parties, the interference of government agencies and the influence of high ecclesiastics had made the matter almost impossible of decision by Propaganda.
-In the presence of others the Pope said clearly: "We took the selection into our own hands.
+In the archbishop's farewell audience with Leo XIII, it was evident that the intrigues of parties, the interference of government agencies and the influence of high ecclesiastics had made the matter almost impossible to decide by Propaganda.
+In the presence of others, the Pope said clearly: "We took the selection into our own hands.
 You are our personal appointment."
 Moran was appointed to Australia on 25 January 1884 and arrived on 8 September 1884.
-He was created cardinal-priest on 27 July 1885 of the title of St Susanna.
+He was created cardinal-priest on 27 July 1885 with the title of St Susanna.
 The new Irish-Australian cardinal made it his business to make his presence and leadership felt.

 Moran began transforming the Sydney St Patrick's Day festivities by inaugurating the celebration of a solemn High Mass at St Mary's Cathedral on St Patrick's Day 1885.
 Over time the day's events changed from an Irish nationalist and political day into an occasion "for the demonstration of Irish Catholic power and respectable assimilation" as well as "for the affirmation of Irish Catholic solidarity".

-In the year 1886 it is estimated that Moran travelled 2,500 miles over land and sea, visiting all the dioceses of New Zealand.
+In the year 1886, it is estimated that Moran travelled 2,500 miles over land and sea, visiting all the dioceses of New Zealand.
 In 1887 he travelled 6,000 miles to consecrate fellow Irishman Matthew Gibney at Perth.
 He also travelled to Ballarat, Bathurst, Bendigo, Hobart, Goulburn, Lismore, Melbourne and Rockhampton for the consecration of their cathedrals.
 Following the 1891 encyclical Rerum Novarum, he supported the right of labourers to better their conditions.